Safely Working with Gas Discharge Lamps and

 - 'Reactor' (plain inductor) ballasts on 230 to 277 volt lines.

-in the wrong mercury ballasts, especially after some normal aging changes
+the wrong mercury ballasts, especially after some normal aging changes their

-their electrical characteristics.
-Also, these lamps may overheat and
+electrical characteristics.
+Also, these lamps may overheat and will probably

 Operation of Discharge Lamps on DC